tikv/sig-transaction/design/transaction-layer-refactoring.md

 ## In-memory lock table

 Both the latch and the lock manager stores memory locks and notify when the locks are released.
-For "parallel commit", we also need another memory locking mechanism.
+For "async commit", we also need another memory locking mechanism.
 It'll be good to have an integrated locking mechanism handling all these requirements.

 We can use a concurrent ordered map to build a lock table.
 We map each encoded key to a memory lock.
 The memory lock contains lock information and waiting lists.
 Currently we have two kinds of orthogonal waiting list: the latch waiting list and the pessimistic lock waiting list.